michalkotlinski/www/md/faq.md

 ### What's in it for Slock.it GmbH then?

-At the end of the the token presale, Slock.it GmbH will become the DAO's default service provider.
+At the end of the the DAO token sale, Slock.it GmbH will become the DAO's default service provider.
 Slock.it GmbH is a for profit company, and the DAO will be one of its clients.
 It's critical for us to align incentives between the DAO and our company, so you can expect a symbiotic relationship: what we will work on privately will also benefit the Slock.it ecosystem as a whole.
 For example, Slock.it GmbH could engage in partnerships with lock manufacturers, consult for real estate companies building smart homes, integrate the Slock.it API at part of popular smart objects, work with banks for Slocks to accept FIAT payments, etc.

 ### Can I help with anything?